arkrylicsun/arkrylicsun/README.md

 🔭 Concepts/coming soon:
 - Bird Guide
-- Personal Journal Site (wont be public, either screenshots or a demo mode will be on portfolio)
+- Personal Journal App (wont be public, either screenshots or a demo mode will be on portfolio)